Zenieverse/Apec-Learning-Passport/README.md

 This addresses the core issues of forgery prevention, instant verification, and reduced administrative burden—the three key advantages of a Learning Passport.

-What would you like to explore next?
-We could:

-Expand the Data Model: Integrate Problem 1.3 by adding fields to capture "hidden skills" like Peer Review Scores or Project Links (Proof of Skill).

-Create the Reward Token: Implement a basic version of Problem 2 by creating a UI to mint and display a mock $APECTOKEN reward for completing this credential.

-Design the Dual-Degree Structure: Outline the curriculum and module structure for the "Entrepreneurship & Data Science" dual degree.